Requirements for a processing-node quantum repeater on a real-world fiber grid: Methods

-This methodology is computationally intensive, so we make use of SURF's supercomputer, Snellius.
+This methodology is computationally intensive, so we execute it on the Snellius supercomputer.
+We use one node of the Snellius supercomputer, which contains 128 2.6 GHz cores and a total of 256 GiB of memory.
 Based on previously observed data reported in~\cite{da2021optimizing}, we employ a population size of 150 evolving for 200 generations.
 The simulation is run 100 times for each set of parameters, as we have empirically determined that this constitutes a good balance between accuracy and computation time.
-The time required for the procedure to conclude is hardware, protocol and parameter dependent, but we have observed that 10 wall-clock hours using a single Snellius node with 128 cores are typically enough.
-We stress that this approach is general, modular and openly available at~\cite{smartstopos}. \\
+The time required for the procedure to conclude is hardware, protocol and parameter dependent, but we have observed that 10 wall-clock hours are typically enough.
+We stress that this approach is general, modular and freely available~\cite{da2021optimizing}. \\

-\subsection{Finding absolute minimal hardware requirements}
+\subsection{Finding Absolute Minimal Hardware Requirements.}

 In order to find these requirements, which are the minimal parameter values enabling meeting the performance targets if the only other imperfection is photon loss in fiber, we perform a sweep of each parameter, starting at the state-of-the-art value and terminating when the targets are met.
 For each value of each parameter, we sweep also over the protocol parameters, i.e., the cut-off time, coincidence time window (for double-click entanglement generation with ion traps) and bright-state parameter (for single-click entanglement generation).